-"If a woman is held back, minimized, pushed down, or downplayed, she is not walking in the fullness God intended for her as his image bearer, as his ezer warrior.2 If we minimize our gifts, hush our voice, and stay small in a misguided attempt to fit a weak and culturally conditioned standard of femininity, we cannot give our brothers the partner they require in God's mission for the world. " ~ Sarah Bessey3
+"If a woman is held back, minimized, pushed down, or downplayed, she is not walking in the fullness God intended for her as his image bearer, as his ezer warrior.
+If we minimize our gifts, hush our voice, and stay small in a misguided attempt to fit a weak and culturally conditioned standard of femininity, we cannot give our brothers the partner they require in God's mission for the world." ~ Sarah Bessey2

-MacArthur and Bessey represent two different camps within Protestantism.
-John MacArthur represents the first position.
-He believes that men and women have different but complementary roles in the world.
-Sarah Bessey represents the second position, and she believes that men and women are equal in the roles they are allowed to fulfill.
+MarcArthur and Bessey represent two different camps within Protestantism.
+The first, John MacArthur, believes that men and women have different but complementary roles in the world.
+The second Sarah Bessey believes that men and women are equal in the roles they are allowed to fulfill.